 As well as manufacturers and distributors, organizations such as regulatory bodies, customs officials and transportation partners could be involved, with each viewing the data when they need to without waiting for anyone else to provide the appropriate documentation.

 Pharmaceutical and healthcare supply chains need to work – the entire world depends on the ability to get drugs and supplies from the point of manufacture to the patient as quickly, safely and securely as possible.
 Yet the industry is still wrestling with age-old problems.
 Implementing different technologies could help address the challenges of the pandemic and go some way to fix the structural issues that have long plagued the distribution of medicines.

 The global health emergency has made organizations accept the fragility of their ecosystems.
 Critical gaps must be plugged to ensure end-to-end visibility globally and minimize the risk to business.

-To learn more, download the Orange Business Services whitepaper on real-time intelligence and the future of supply chains.
+To learn more, download the Orange Business whitepaper on real-time intelligence and the future of supply chains.